xxzbuckxx/sorting-algorithms/asgn3/README.md

 # Assignment 3 - Sorting: Putting your affairs in order

-A program (sorting) that sorts an array using bubble sort, shell sort, and quick sort (using a stack and using a queue).
+A program (sorting) that sorts an array using Bubble Sort, Shell Sort, and 2 versions of Quicksort (using a stack and using a queue).

-The program asks for two positive integers:

-1. random seed
-2. number of players

 # How to Build